On the off chance that someone is still looking into a DIY way to flush our cooling systems, I'll explain my personal experience.

 Replace the intake piping.

-On the 3.5 Litre engines you'll see a brass bleed-plug towards the front of the engine on the passenger side, connected to some black tubing. remove this (just the small plug, not the entire brass assembly).
+On the 3.5 Litre engines you'll see a brass bleed-plug towards the front of the engine on the passenger side, connected to some black tubing. remove this (just the small plug, not the entire brass assembly)((this plug is actually a bit of a blessing in that it allows the air to escape from the cooling system, removing the need to "burp" the coolant after a fill (I burp it anyways on the off chance some got past that).

 Turn the vehicle on and turn the a/c to max. your cooling system should kick on and mix the water with the remaining coolant-water mix.